 The first leg of the route takes you through the Green Heart of Holland, abounding in water.
 It is a true cycling paradise, with characteristic peat and polder landscapes, small farming communities and picturesque historical towns such as Oudewater.
 It was to this place that women who had been accused of witchcraft fled from all over Europe to try to have their innocence proven by weighing.
 End the day in medieval Gouda.
 Amble through the beautifully preserved town centre and visit the old town hall and St. John’s church.
 Stop off at a bakery to buy fresh syrup waffles (Gouda is the hometown of syrup waffles) and Gouda cheese - perhaps the world’s most famous type of cheese.

 Would the 79 km be to long for you then you can split this day by booking an extra overnight in Woerden.
-(48 km and 30 km).
-Start of the tour will be on Sunday
+(48 km and 38 km).
+Start of the tour will then be on Sunday.

 From Gouda you'll cycle via the "Green heart of Holland" to the village of Kinderdijk, explore the site where 19 windmills have been standing majestically in rows since 1740.
 They were used to drain excess water out of the low-lying polder up into the River Lek.
 One of the mills is open to the public.
 Your destination, Papendrecht, is just a ferry crossing away from of one of Holland’s oldest towns; Dordrecht.
 Dordrecht is completely surrounded by rivers.
 Beautiful bridges take you across the water into the heart of town.
 Around the harbour you will see many monumental buildings.